abudesai/rt_bin_class_base_decision_tree_sklearn/README.md

-Decision Tree Classifier in SciKitLearn for Binary Classification - Base problem category as per Ready Tensor specifications.
+ANN Classifier With Trainable Activation in TensorFlow/Keras for Binary Classification - Base problem category as per Ready Tensor specifications.

-* decision tree
-* sklearn
-* python
+- tensorflow
+- keras
+- neural network
-* pandas
+- pandas
-* numpy
+- numpy
+- activation
+- python
+- adam optimizer
+- binary classification
-* scikit-optimize
+- scikit-optimize
-* flask
+- flask
-* nginx
+- nginx
-* uvicorn
+- uvicorn
-* docker
+- docker
-* binary classification

-This is a Binary Classifier that uses a Decision Tree Classifier implemented through SciKitLearn.

-The classifier starts by creating decision trees that look at whether the variables meet certain thresholds to create leaf nodes that allow the classifier to assign the sample into a specific class.
+- feature-engine

+This Artificial Neural Network (ANN) is comprised of 3 layers, one of which includes a layer with trainable parameters to control the slope of the activation function, that uses the Adam optimizer to evaluate the performance of the model.

+Model also has LIME implementation to get local explanations on impact of the inputs on the target.

 The data preprocessing step includes missing data imputation, standardization, one-hot encoding for categorical variables, datatype casting, etc. The missing categorical values are imputed using the most frequent value if they are rare.
 Otherwise if the missing value is frequent, they are give a "missing" label instead.
 Missing numerical values are imputed using the mean and a binary column is added to show a 'missing' indicator for the missing values.
 Numerical values are also scaled using a Yeo-Johnson transformation in order to get the data close to a Gaussian distribution.

-Hyperparameter Tuning (HPT) is conducted by finding the optimal number of samples required to split an internal node as well as the optimal number of samples required to be at a leaf node.
+The Hyperparameter Tuning (HPT) involves finding the optimal values for the L1 and L2 regularization, learning rate for Adam optimizer, and the number of changepoints for the trainable activation layer.

 During the model development process, the algorithm was trained and evaluated on a variety of datasets such as email spam detection, customer churn, credit card fraud detection, cancer diagnosis, and titanic passanger survivor prediction.

-This Binary Classifier is written using Python as its programming language.
-SciKitLearn is used to implement the main algorithm, evaluate the model, and preprocess the data.
-Numpy, pandas, and feature_engine are used for the data preprocessing steps.
-SciKit-Optimize was used to handle the HPT.
-Flask + Nginx + gunicorn are used to provide web service which includes two endpoints- /ping for health check and /infer for predictions in real time.
+The main programming language is Python.
+The main algorithm is created using TensorFlow and Keras while Scikitlearn is used to calulate the model metrics and preprocess the data.
+Feature-engine, pandas, and numpy are used to preprocess the data while Scikit-Optimize is used for HPT.
+Flask, Nginx, gunicorn are used to allow for web services.
+The web service provides two endpoints- /ping for health check and /infer for predictions in real time.